alinex/node-admin/doc/server/README.md

-# Server

-The server part is developed as [alinex-admin](https://github.com/alinex/node-admin) package.

 # Alinex Admin Server

 This is the server used for the __Administration Panel__.
 It's an interface to do administration tasks easy and fast.
 It should be a base for specialized tools for specific environments which can be customized to it's needs.

+The server part is developed as [alinex-admin](https://github.com/alinex/node-admin) package.

 It also contains the hosted [Client](https://github.com/alinex/quasar-admin) which is used to access the server from it's webpanel, desktop application or mobile apps.